ankrh/MCmatlab/README.md

 ## How do I get set up?

 ### Requirements:
-- Windows 7 or macOS 10.12 (Sierra) or newer
+- Windows 7, macOS 10.12 (Sierra) or newer or Linux
 - MATLAB R2018a or newer

 ### Helper files: